virolea/persisted_attributes/README.md

 end
 ```

 And voilà!
-Your model is ready to declare new dynamic fields.
-The API is simple:
+Your model is ready to declare new persisted attributes.
+The API is as simple as:

 ```ruby
 class Post